-Application for the teacher education program is expected during the second year or following EDUC 110.
-Students who wish to major in elementary education should complete a major declaration form no later than the second year.
+Application for the teacher education program is expected during the second year or after completing EDUC 110, 135, and 181.
 Candidates are reviewed at the point of admission, prior to student teaching and before application for licensure.

-The criteria commonly used in admission and retention in the teacher education program are:
+The criterion commonly used in admission and retention in the teacher education program includes:

 - 1. Competence as evidenced by a required cumulative grade point average of 2.7; - 2.
-A minimum grade of C- is required in all major courses in elementary education, all required support courses for the elementary education major, all courses that fulfill an elementary minor endorsement program and all professional education courses for elementary and secondary licensure programs; - 3.
-Evidence of a commitment to teaching; - 4.
-Successful completion of field experience assignments; - 5.
-Demonstrated concern for others and desirable personal qualities; - 6.
-Demonstrated competence in basic skills; - 7.
-Recommendation of major department; - 8.
+A minimum grade of C- is required in all professional education courses; major program grade point average requirements for teacher licensure must be fulfilled; - 3.
+Successful completion of standardized basic skills tests; - 4.
+Evidence of a commitment to teaching; - 5.
+Successful completion of field experience assignments; - 6.
+Demonstrated professional dispositions; - 7.
+Demonstrated competence in basic skills; - 8.
+Recommendations of major department; - 9.
 Recommendations of faculty.